-Did the Michigan Marijuana Regulatory Authority (MRA) ban molecular methods for microbial testing?
+Did the Michigan Marijuana Regulatory Authority (MRA) ban molecular methods for microbial testing in 2021?

 No, the MRA did not ban all qPCR tests for cannabis.
 In this article we aim to clarify misinformation surrounding cannabis testing in Michigan.